Moscow State Textile University: About

 The university offers specialization, masters and bachelors in 18 different categories.
 University has 41 departments, where it offer studies to almost 6700 students.
 The university has 110 laboratories and 100 auditoriums.
 The university has its own sports hall, club and three hostels.

 The University has served as a center of education for students from Russia and from all over the world.
-Many students from China, Pakistan, Morocco, Iran, Ghana and India have completed their higher education at the university.
+Students from China, Pakistan, Morocco, Iran, Ghana and India have completed their higher education at the university.
 The university has a one-room mosque which was built by Muslim students of the university in the hostel at Shablovskaya.
-The 7th floor of the university hostel is assigned to foreign students.